DanQA13/Reading--notes-/day4readingnotes.md

-# h Wire framing and design
+#  Wire framing and design

 Wire framing is basically a way or form of planning the layout of a website or an app.
 Wire framing is usually a very simple way to plan.
 When you wire frame, colors and other features that usually make an app or website "pretty" are left for efficiency reasons.
 Wire framing can be done in many different ways .A few different ways are either by hand or sketch or using wire framing tools.
 More often than not, the decision to use online tools or to wireframe by hand, and the process used to get to from wireframe to code, is less related to the individual preference of the UX Designer, and much more related to what approach the particular situation requires.
 Here are some online tools for wire framing